gbundala/web-project-items/README.md

 This application includes both the frontend created with ReactJS and the backend part created with ExpressJS.

 If you need to see application in action in development mode you can download the source files in your local environment then **`npm install`** to install the dependencies.
 Then you can start the server with **`npm start`**.
+If you want to be making changes you can **`npm run dev`** to run the nodemon script that will be restarting the server on each change you make in the code.
+The `cd` into the `frontend` directory and do the run **`npm install`** to install the ReactJS dependencies in the frontend then run **`npm start`** as well to start the frontend part of the application.
+Then navigate to http://localhost:3000/.

 You may also clone the repo from https://github.com/gbundala/web-project-items in your local environment or download the zip file from Github and follow the steps above.